2021 mid-year round up

-We aren’t exactly in the same situation as we were last July, but we haven’t made it back to “normal” yet either.
+We aren’t exactly in the same situation as last July, but we haven’t made it back to “normal” yet either.

-I was sitting on a freezing cold station in Warrington a couple of weeks ago, reading a fantastic print piece in Red Magazine about mid-year goals.
-They can be a great starting point for growth as opposed to the dreaded new years’ resolution, which I find loaded and pressurised.
-Viv Groskop, who wrote the piece is right on the mark with this quote;
+I was sitting on a cold station in Warrington a couple of weeks ago, reading a fantastic print piece in Red Magazine about mid-year goals.
+They can be a great starting point for growth instead of the dreaded new years’ resolution, which I find loaded and pressurised.
+Viv Groskop, who wrote the piece, is right on the mark with this quote;

 “Lower your expectations.
 Make it easy.
 Make it messy.
 Make it doable.
 Do it when the weather is on your side.
 Do it half-arsed.
 But do it”.

 With that in mind, I wanted to write out some of our workable, messy and half-arsed goals for the rest of the year.
 Let’s hear some plans from the Avidmode team:

 “I don’t want to dwell on 2020 too much; it is what it is at this point.”